 Plaintiffs currently filing lawsuits against the manufacturer of Victoza and other makers of incretin mimetics have recently been informed that the claims have been consolidated into a multidistrict litigation (MDL) in the Southern District of California.
 Due to the nature of these claims that include Victoza, Byetta, Janumet and Januvia, the consolidation was necessary to save time and money, according to court documents.

 Additionally, the number of claims surrounding this controversial class of medications has increased from 60 in September 2013 to 150 in October 2013.
 The claims include several incretin mimetics, and plaintiffs have similar claims and allegations pertaining to these drugs.

 Those who have taken Victoza in an effort to better control blood sugar levels while living with type 2 diabetes are urged to seek legal counsel to learn more about filing a Georgia Victoza lawsuit and seeking compensation for injuries.
 Damages may include pain and suffering, lost wages, hospitalizations and medical bills, among others.

 File a Georgia Victoza Lawsuit to Seek Compensation for Your Injuries

 If you or someone you love are considering filing a claim due to injuries you believe were sustained as the result of Victoza, contact an attorney to learn more about your rights.
-At the Georgia Injury Attorney Group, we can answer your questions to the best of our ability and help you to determine if you have a valid claim.
+At Attorney Group for Georgia, we can answer your questions to the best of our ability and help you to determine if you have a valid claim.
 We will connect you with our affiliated attorneys experienced in handling Georgia Victoza lawsuits who will help you to seek the compensation to which you may be entitled.
 You may be eligible to recover damages for lost wages, loss of earning capacity, pain and suffering and medical expenses you may have incurred as the result of your condition.
-Contact the Georgia Injury Attorney Group today for your free consultation.
+Contact Attorney Group for Georgia today for your free consultation.